johnnycyberseed/ibm-zk/pages/WA Restart Option.md

-- Workload Automation Restart Option for z/OS Schedulers — Run Handler -
+- Workload Automation Restart Option for z/OS Schedulers -
+- Components
+	-
+	- [[WA Restart Option/CMT]] — Uses/Manages state in the
+	- [[WA Restart Option/JEHF]] — Data can be optionally retained in the -
+- — Run Handler
+-
 - A Broadcom utility that added additional functionality to [[JES]]/ [[JCL]] -
 - On [[AmHat]], wrapped in procedure `UCC11RMS` in `SYS2.PROCLIB`
 -
-- Uses/Manages state in the [[WA Restart Option/CMT]]
-- Data can be optionally retained in the [[WA Restart Option/JEHF]] -
+-
 -
 - # References